HolidayVibe Maldives

 Northeast Monsoon (December–April)

 The dry season.
-Calmer seas, better visibility (often 30+ meters), and more predictable conditions.
-Best for beginners and underwater photography.
-Manta rays favor the western sides of atolls during this period.
-This is also peak tourist season, so book early.
+Calmer seas, better visibility (often 30+ meters), and predictable conditions.
+Best for beginners, underwater photography, and anyone nervous about rough water.
+Manta rays favor the western sides of atolls.
+Peak tourist season β€” book early and expect higher prices.

 🌧️